WAL Programmer Manual

 expr : WAL expression

 The case function implements a condition with multiple cases.
-It goes through all clauses, checks if value is equal to the evaluated key, and, if this is the cse, evaluates the corresponding expressions returning the last result.
+It goes through all clauses, checks if value is equal to the evaluated key, and, if this is the case, evaluates the corresponding expressions returning the last result.
+A default value that is returned if no other clause matches can be specified by using default as the value.

 Example